dart-lang/site-www/src/tools/build_runner.md

 ---

-The [build_runner][] package provides general-purpose commands for generating files, and for optionally serving or testing the generated files.
+The [build_runner][] package provides general-purpose commands for generating files, and for optionally testing the generated files or serving both source and generated files.
 Read this page for an overview of using build_runner, with links to where you can find more information.
 For details of using build_runner with a specific package,